Foreign Interests in Sponsored Projects

 Under the NIH Grants Policy Statement, a Foreign Component is defined as “any significant scientific element or segment of a project outside of the United States, either by the recipient or by a researcher employed by a foreign organization, whether or not grant funds are expended.”
 The definition of foreign component includes “collaborations with investigators at a foreign site anticipated to result in co-authorship; use of facilities or instrumentation at a foreign site; or receipt of financial support or resources from a foreign entity.”
 Other sponsors have similar requirements to disclose foreign components.

 There are several ways in which foreign components should be disclosed, including

 - Identifying a foreign component in an NIH grant application;

 - Listing a non-U.S. performance site;

-- Identifying foreign relationships and activities in a biosketch;
+- Identifying foreign relationships and activities in an NIH biosketch;

 - Answering “yes” to the question on the R&R Other Project Information Form asking, “Does this project involve activities outside of the United States or partnerships with international collaborators?”